colenocks/carbon-intellisense/README.md

 Intelligent code completion and hover documentation for [Carbon Design System](https://www.carbondesignsystem.com/) design tokens in SCSS and CSS files.

+**Compatible with:** VS Code, Cursor, and other VS Code-compatible editors

+## IDE Compatibility

+This extension uses the VS Code Extension API (`vscode` namespace), which is implemented by:

+- **VS Code** (Microsoft)
+- **Cursor** (Cursor AI) - built on VS Code, uses the same extension API
+- **Other VS Code-compatible editors** (GitHub Codespaces, etc.)

+The `vscode` types work across all these IDEs because they all implement the same API.
+This extension will work seamlessly in any editor that supports VS Code extensions.

 ## Features

 - 🎨 **Auto-completion** for Carbon design tokens (spacing, colors, typography, layout, motion)